-- 6.139 It is important to make a donation through NHSScotland Global Citizenship Programme 152 the first port of call with respect to disposal of suitable surplus equipment where a health board already has a policy supporting this; and where not, to be making this part of health board policy.
-Determination of suitability is critical in ensuring that the resources required to handle projects are kept in scale with the overall benefits offered through the programme. - 6.140 In its International Development Strategy 153, the Scottish Government highlights that the Beyond Aid Agenda's holistic approach to sustainable development requires all government, local government, public bodies, private sector, communities and individuals to adapt their behaviour in support of the UN Sustainable Development goals 154, including global citizenship 155.
-Focus is on, but not limited to, an identified cohort of Partner Countries from the world's developing countries. - 6.141 Global citizenship is about encouraging people to develop the knowledge, skills and values they need to engage with others in the belief that collectively we can make a difference. - 6.142 A Global Citizen has been described by Oxfam 156 as 'someone who understands the wider world and their place in it, taking an active role in their community and working with others to make our planet more equal, fair and sustainable'. - 6.143 The NHSScotland Global Citizenship Programme Board 157 and the NHSScotland Global Citizenship Champions Network 158 identified the donation of surplus medical equipment to partner countries as a priority, acknowledging the number of challenges to be overcome. - 6.144 The wider guidance available on donating equipment to Developing Countries notes that it is important to ensure that only appropriate medical devices and supplies are donated.
-Although donations may seem well intentioned, to the recipient many may not be beneficial in practice. - 6.145 Organisations may dispose of surplus medical equipment that may be suitable for the Global Citizenship Programme.
+- 6.134 It is important to make a donation through NHSScotland Global Citizenship Programme ^{152.}.
+The first port of call of disposal of suitable surplus equipment to follow the organisation policy.
+If this is not available, each organisation must incorporate this into their local policy.
+Determination of suitability is critical in ensuring that the resources required to handle projects are kept in scale with the overall benefits offered through the programme. - 6.135 In its International Development Strategy 153, the Scottish Government highlights that the Beyond Aid Agenda's holistic approach to sustainable development requires all government, local government, public bodies, private sector, communities and individuals to adapt their behaviour in support of the UN Sustainable Development goals 154, including global citizenship 155.
+Focus is on, but not limited to, an identified cohort of Partner Countries from the world's developing countries. - 6.136 Global citizenship is about encouraging people to develop the knowledge, skills and values they need to engage with others in the belief that collectively we can make a difference. - 6.137 A Global Citizen has been described by Oxfam 156 as 'someone who understands the wider world and their place in it, taking an active role in their community and working with others to make our planet more equal, fair and sustainable'. - 6.138 The NHSScotland Global Citizenship Programme Board 157 and the NHSScotland Global Citizenship Champions Network 158 identified the donation of surplus medical equipment to partner countries as a priority, acknowledging the number of challenges to be overcome. - 6.139 The wider guidance available on donating equipment to low and middle income countries notes that it is important to ensure that only appropriate medical devices and supplies are donated.
+Although donations may seem well intentioned, to the recipient many may not be beneficial in practice.

+- 6.140 Organisations may dispose of surplus medical equipment that may be suitable for the Global Citizenship Programme.
 Prior to dispatch, any equipment suitably selected for donation must be checked and tested to ensure that its condition is within the manufacturer's acceptable operating tolerances.
-Consideration should be made on the suitability of the donation regarding the logistics of its transfer and storage plus on testing, maintenance, availability of spare parts, ongoing manufacturer instruction provision, training and support and its ultimate disposal impact at its destination.

-6.146 Guidance on the categories of equipment that may be useful in a developing country setting (noted by WHO 68) can be obtained from the Global Citizenship Programme Board Surplus Kit Working Group.
+Consideration should be made on the suitability of the donation regarding the logistics of its transfer and storage plus on testing, maintenance, availability of spare parts, ongoing manufacturer instruction provision, training and support and its ultimate disposal impact at its destination. - 6.141 Guidance on the categories of equipment that may be useful in a low and middle income country setting (noted by WHO68) can be obtained from the Global Citizenship Programme Board Surplus Kit Working Group.
+As a wide range of organisations including the NHSScotland consider overseas donations without being aware of all the steps required, a new Short Life Working Group has been formed to develop a Scotland wide framework, reporting to the Chief Medical Officer's Global Health Executive Committee.
+This will be available late 2021.
+Those who wish engagement should contact the Global Health Coordination Unit.

-The Scottish Medical Physics and Clinical Engineering Diagnostic Network (MPNET) 62 acts as an 'umbrella' for collaborative working amongst Medical Physics and Clinical Engineering departments in NHS Scotland.
+The Scottish Medical Physics and Clinical Engineering Diagnostic Network (MPNET)62 acts as an 'umbrella' for collaborative working amongst Medical Physics and Clinical Engineering departments in NHS Scotland.